 Canned sweet potato puree (or pumpkin or butternut squash) is one of my favorite veggie-loading time saving hacks!
 I have tried this frosting with the canned puree, but found it to be too thin since water is often added in the pureeing process.
 It might work if you replaced the maple syrup with powdered sugar to help thicken the frosting up a bit and balance out the extra moisture.

 Can I make this frosting recipe without a food processor?

 I have made this sweet potato frosting in a bowl with a whisk and it does work.
-If you do need to go that route, I suggest pureeing your sweet potato in your blender to make sure it is nice a smooth with no strings or lumps.
+If you go that route, I suggest pureeing your sweet potato in your blender to make sure it is nice a smooth with no strings or lumps.
 Then add it to a large mixing bowl with the other ingredients and use some elbow grease to whip it into deliciousness.

 - Use powdered sugar or honey instead of maple syrup.
-Honey will change the flavor a bit and is not vegan, so FYI.
-And powdered sugar will change the consistency of this frosting a bit, so you might need to add touch of plant milk to get the right consistency.
+Honey will change the flavor a bit and is not vegan, FYI.
+And powdered sugar will change the consistency of this frosting a bit, so you might need to add a touch of plant milk to get the right consistency.

 - Use pumpkin puree or butternut squash puree instead of sweet potato.
 Because these canned purees tend to be thinner than baked sweet potato, your frosting might also be thinner.
 Consider using powdered sugar to taste instead of maple syrup to help balance the liquid while sweetening this frosting recipe.

 - Make it ahead of time.
 Store it in your fridge for up to 2 days before you enjoy it.
 If you find your frosting separates a bit, just give it a quick stir to mix everything back together.

 Veggie-loaded recipes to enjoy this sweet potato frosting on..

 - Vegan Spinach Banana Muffins